Welcome

 I’m Bridgette and this is a little about myself.

-I think my creative career started at age 4 when I drew lipstick all over my walls in an emotional charged mixed media piece titled, “I am mad”.
-I was thrilled with the final masterpiece.
+I think my creative career started at age 4 when I drew lipstick all over my walls in an emotional charged mixed media piece titled, “I am mad.”
+I was thrilled with the final piece.
 My parents, not so much.

 Ever since then, I’ve been seeing where my lifelong love of creativity will take me.

-I’ve been exploring many different forms of creativity from painting and writing to the hospitality industry.
+From painting and writing to the hospitality industry, I’ve been exploring all ways creativity takes form and where it can take us.
 I love the idea that anything is possible and that we’re filled with endless potential to create.

 My path has led me to create a world of kindness called This Feels Nice (TFN).
 It started as a hand-painted inspirational project and has since evolved to be an entire universe of optimism, inhabited by a family of characters (Tiny Hope, Lil Beb, Grumble, Tulip, and Sunny the Sunflower).
 They each embody the voices of empathy and kindness we all wish we could be for ourselves and that we all deserve.